Reactor with Multiple Processes: ASM1/ASM3 with Aeration

-This example shows the current procedure of how multiple processes are combined in a single reactor.
+This example shows the procedure to combine multiple processes in a single reactor.
 For this, we use an examplary system of a single aerated reactor with ASM1 and constant input:

 Example block output